AWS Key Management Service controls - AWS Security Hub

 Parameters:

 This control checks whether the inline policies that are embedded in your IAM identities (role, user, or group) allow the AWS KMS decryption and re-encryption actions on all KMS keys.
-This control uses Zelkova, an automated reasoning engine, to validate and warn you about policies that may grant broad access to your secrets across AWS accounts.
-The control fails if the policy is open enough to allow kms:Decrypt or kms:ReEncryptFrom actions on any arbitrary KMS key.
+The control fails if the policy is open enough to allow kms:Decrypt or kms:ReEncryptFrom actions on all KMS keys.

 The control only checks KMS keys in the Resource element and doesn't take into account any conditionals in the Condition element of a policy.